busathlab/mdlab/docs/namd_lab2.md

 Now, submit this script to the scheduler using the `sbatch` command.
 Watch the progress of the job using `watch squeue -u [username]` and type `Control+C` to exit watching.

 If you have followed the default lab suggestions, this portion will take roughly 45 minutes to complete after the GPU node is scheduled.
-However, don't wait for the job to finish before moving on to the next portion of the lab!
+However, you can continue through the lab while waiting for the job to finish!

 ### 3. Adding a drug to the protein-bilayer system using CHARMM